 • Process outcomes are below expected performance standards – if business processes have been performing below par levels then you need to recheck the process workflows.
 And to recheck process workflows, you need to use workflow tracking tools that map out the existing process to find out issues that need to be fixed.

-• Businesses are mostly in firefighting mode rather than being productive – the team spends more time-solving issues rather than improving business productivity.
-Tracking the process closely would help in root cause analysis of key business processes.
+• Businesses are mostly in firefighting mode rather than being productive – the team spends more time solving issues rather than improving business productivity.
+Tracking the process closely would help in the root cause analysis of key business processes.

 Benefits of Workflow Tracking

-Performance tracking – when users get complete details on the tasks, they are in a position to track the performance status of each task and the overall process.
-For example, if a task is stalled for want of input from the preceding task, users can get to know the point the process is stalled.
-Identifying this point enables them to make corrective action immediately before the process flow is affected.
+Performance tracking – When users get complete details on the tasks, they are in a position to track the performance status of each task and the overall process.
+For example, if a task is stalled for want of input from the preceding task, users can get to know the point at the process is stalled.
+Identifying this point enables them to take corrective action immediately before the process flow is affected.